 - Teams in Victoria and Cowichan helped their school boards pass climate emergency declarations as a first step towards more action.

-Does your local team or group of friends want to get involved improving your kids' schools?
-To explore this, why don't you meet virtually to brainstorm?
-We're happy to help (drop us a line at hello [at] forourkids [dot] ca) but here are some ideas to get you going:
+If your local team or group of friends wants to get involved improving your kids' schools, here are some ideas to get you going:

 - Do some initial research.
 It's good to start by finding out where things are at.
 Has your school or school board already had a conversation about what you are interested in?
 Surf the relevant websites and talk to relevant people to find out.
 Most school staff and elected trustees are very approachable - remember it's their job to talk to you!